 Take Math 200 (multivariable calculus), Math 221 (linear or matrix algebra) and Math/Stat 302 (introductory probability) as soon as possible.
 Then read the next item.

 I'm interested being a Major in Statistics but am currently in a different specialization.
-How can I apply to transfer to Statistics?
+How can I apply to transfer to or add Statistics as a major?

 Please read the instructions carefully before submitting your application.
 Applications will be considered in January and in May each year by the reviewing of overall profiles and grades in relevant Computer Science, Mathematics, and Statistics courses.